julianweisbord/FHSAPP/README.md

-Add a way to prevent duplicates. add the links to the main.php -- Done add a reset option to settings.php figure out the adding clubs and sports for the settings.php --> Next meeting
+Add a way to prevent duplicates. add the links to the main.php -- Done add a reset option to settings.php add redirects figure out the adding clubs and sports for the settings.php --> Next meeting

+Plan for the rest of the month:
+This week: Sort out the settings and new user pages.
+Next week and a half or so: should be spent on the main page and create pages.
+Make create first, then the main, then the edit functionality of create.
+Last week of Aug: should be spent on the client side, making it accept the json variables that we'll have to figure out how to do.
+After that: Work on improving the client side to it's v2 status, with the fancy 8 period slots, real-time schedule, and other design implementations that are sketched out somewhere.